Fraunhofer-AISEC/cpg/cpg-core/specifications/eog.md

   parent -.-> child2
   parent -.-> initializer
   initializer --EOG--> parent
 ```

 ## DeclarationStatement

-Here the EOG is only drawn to the child component if that component is a VariableDeclaration, not if it is a FunctionDeclaration.
+Here, the EOG is only drawn to the child component if that component is a VariableDeclaration, not if it is a FunctionDeclaration.

 ```mermaid
 flowchart LR